compchem-cybertraining/Cyber_Training_Workshop_2022/_episodes/03-libra.md

   * [Runge-Kutta for Liouville Eq](https://github.com/compchem-cybertraining/Tutorials_Libra/blob/master/2_integrators/2_runge_kutta_4_for_Liouville/tutorial.ipynb)
   * [Program-specific utility functions](https://github.com/compchem-cybertraining/Tutorials_Libra/tree/master/11_program_specific_methods/2_qe_methods)

 ### 1.4.
 Homeworks

+  * Create your project directory and a README.md file on this GitHub repository

+  * (Optional) Implement one of the published model Hamiltonians and create a PR to Libra, make sure to document your code

 ## 2. Quantum Trajectories with Adaptive Gaussians (QTAG).
 By Matthew Dutra